Attio vs Apollo: Key Differences Explained

 AI capabilities

-Ask Attio (natural language CRM), AI workflows
+Ask Attio (natural language CRM), AI workflow blocks

-AI email generation, AI lead search
+AI email generation, natural language lead search

 GTM Context Graph, AI agents for account research and outreach